brettchalupa/brettchalupa/README.md

 ### Howdy! 🤠

 My name's Brett!
-I'm a Lead Software Engineer at [Big Cartel](https://www.bigcartel.com).
+I'm a software engineer.
 I specialize in full-stack web and API development using Ruby on Rails, Stencil.js, and GraphQL.
 When I'm not working on code for my day job, I enjoy [making screencasts](https://youtube.com/c/Monoso), writing, cooking, and running.

 - 😄 Pronouns: they/them
 - 🔭 I’m currently working on refreshing Big Cartel's shop customizer